JohanHorsmans/cds-visual-exam-2021/self_assigned/README.md

 <!-- PROJECT DESCRIPTION -->
 ## Project description

-__Creating fake Monet-images with style transfer and classifying them with CNN's__
+__Creating fake Monet-images with style transfer and classifying them with CNN's:__

 For my self-assigned project, I have created a notebook with a pipeline consisting of the following steps: